-Based on the value of the grant round, and in line with the department's Financial Delegations, the Minister for Agriculture, Drought and Emergency Management or his delegate will be the decision maker for this round.
+Based on the value of the grant round, and in line with the department's financial delegations, the Minister for Agriculture and Northern Australia will be the decision maker for this round.
 The decision maker decides which grants to approve based on the recommendations of the Selection Advisory Panel, taking into consideration any further information that may become known, including the availability of grant funds for the purposes of the grant program.